-This one-pan, 20-minute Marry Me Chickpeas recipe puts a spin on the viral ‘Marry Me Chicken’ recipe, and I promise, it’s just as delicious!
-We use canned chickpeas to help this recipe come together even faster for the ultimate comfort food meal you’re going to crave!
+This one-pan, super quick to make Marry Me Chickpeas recipe is my vegetarian spin on the viral Marry Me Chicken recipe, and I promise, it’s just as delicious!
+We’re using canned chickpeas to help this recipe come together even faster and full fat coconut milk for that classic flavor and richness!

 White and blue bowl with breasted chickpeas in a coconut and tomato paste mixture with spinach and basil, with a piece of naan dipped in.

 Friends… It’s not often that I’m lost for words, but I seriously don’t think I’ve ever made a more delicious recipe than this one.
+It’s creamy, comforting, and bursting with sundried tomato basil flavor!

-Oh, and did I mention this easy main dish takes, like, 20 minutes to make?!
+Oh, and did I mention this easy vegetarian main dish takes, like, 20 minutes to make?!
 AND it’s well balanced with protein and fiber from the chickpeas, plus healthy fats from the coconut milk, which makes my Registered Dietitian heart very happy!

 Braised chickpeas in a coconut tomato paste mixture with sundried tomatoes and wilted spinach with a hand dipping naan in it.